 - These accounts are designed for individual clients who wish to trade online themselves, with access to insights and research.
-Accounts may include taxable brokerage, Traditional IRA and Roth IRA accounts. - We will not provide investment advice or offer any opinion about the suitability of any security, order, transaction or strategy. - You will make investment decisions and transactions based on your own evaluation of your personal financial situation, needs, risk tolerance and investment objective(s). - You will primarily engage with us online through J.P.
-Morgan OnlineSM or J.P.
-Morgan MobileSM. - In this account, you trade online in products including U.S. equities, ETFs, mutual funds, options and fixed income. - We do not have a general obligation to act in your best interest and will not make recommendations to you. - An account can hold cash for liquidity, funding, for future investments or for emergency funds.
+Accounts may include taxable brokerage accounts, traditional IRAs and Roth IRAs. - We will not provide investment advice or offer any opinion about the suitability of any security, order, transaction or strategy. - You will primarily engage with us digitally through chase.com or the Chase Mobile[®] app. - In this account, you trade online in products including U.S. equities, ETFs, mutual funds, options and fixed income securities. - You will make investment decisions and transactions based on your own evaluation of your personal financial situation, needs, risk tolerance and investment objective(s). - We do not have a general obligation to act in your best interest and will not make recommendations to you. - These accounts can hold cash for liquidity, funding for future investments or for emergency funds.

-C. BROKERAGE ACCOUNTS FEES
+C. BROKERAGE ACCOUNT FEES

 We charge certain account fees or other amounts in the normal course of providing services or products to you.
-These charges may include fees for certain administrative services.
+These may include fees for certain administrative services.

 Full-Service Brokerage Account J.P.
-Morgan Self-Directed Investing Account Fees and charges may vary from one account to another based on a variety of factors.
+Morgan Self-Directed Investing Account Refer to the Fee & Commission Schedules for Brokerage Accounts in the Appendix of this Guide.
+Visit chase.com/online-investing-pricing for information on fees and commissions.
+Fees and charges may vary from one account to another based on a variety of factors.
 All such fees and charges are deducted from your linked bank account or brokerage account and are subject to change periodically.
-For information on fees and commissions visit jpmorgan.com/online-investing-pricing. • For service fees, refer to Section 6, Appendix. • For product-specific fees and other charges, refer to Section 3, Brokerage Products.
+For product-specific fees and other charges, refer to Section 3, Brokerage Products.

-D. DIFFERENT TYPES OF INVESTMENT ADVISORY ACCOUNTS
+D. DIFFERENT TYPES OF ADVISORY ACCOUNTS

-In addition to brokerage accounts, clients have the ability to invest in a number of investment advisory programs, including discretionary and non-discretionary investment advisory programs, where they can receive advice on the selection of investment managers, mutual funds, ETFs and other securities offered through our investment advisory programs.
+In addition to brokerage accounts, clients have the ability to invest in a number of advisory programs, including discretionary and non-discretionary investment advisory programs, where they can receive advice on the selection of investment managers, mutual funds, ETFs and other securities offered through our investment advisory programs.